smartajay2/reduxstore/README.md

-this is redux learning page this is notes where we refer again the page
+this is redux learning page which is ues small redux component to created increament and decrement

-git reference